Fountains, kissing bridge highlight US-219 near Snowshoe Mountain

 Valley Head Fountain

-Another stone fountain was built at Valley Head, though not by the admisistration The fountain is built of dark stones and seems reminiscent of an older world.
-According to Will Fanning of The Brazenhead Inn, a bar operated near the fountain as well.
+Another stone fountain was built at Valley Head, though not by the administration.
+It is made of dark stones and seems reminiscent of an older world.
+According to Will Fanning, of The Brazenhead Inn, a bar also operated near the fountain.

-Carolyn Swecker, who lived nearby, recounted an incident at the the fountain published in "He Saw Her Reflection First" — an oral history interview by the Traveling 219 Project.
+Carolyn Swecker, who lived nearby, recounted an incident at the fountain published in "He Saw Her Reflection First," — an oral history interview by the Traveling 219 Project.

 Advertisement